Upset Real Estate Tax Sale Terms

 7. The Real Estate Tax Law provides that: “There shall be no redemption of any property after the actual sale thereof, and the sale, when confirmed shall be deemed to pass a good and valid title to the purchaser, subject to the lien of every recorded obligation, claim, lien, estate, mortgage or ground rent with which said property may have or shall become charged or for which it may become liable:.
 (501(c) & 609 of Real Estate Tax Sale Law).
 All sales shall be made under these conditions and will be final.
 No adjustments will be made after the property is struck down.
 If any problem of possession of the premises arises after purchase, it shall be the responsibility of the purchaser to resolve the same.
 The sale does not purport to convey personal property which may be on the premises.

-8. It is strongly urged that the prospective purchasers have examination made of the title to any property in which they may be interested.
+8. It is strongly urged that the prospective purchasers have examination made of the title to the property.
 Every reasonable effort has been made to keep the proceedings free from error.
 However, in every case, the Tax Claim Bureau sale and conveyance is without guarantee or warranty, whatsoever, either as to existence, correctness of ownership, size, boundaries, location, structures or lack of structures upon the land, liens, titles, or any other matter or thing whatsoever.
 All sales will be made under these conditions and will be final.
 No adjustments will be made after the property is struck down.

 9. Any property may be withdrawn from the sale and offered at an adjourned sale, at the option of the Bureau.